marialarsson/tsugite/README.md

 ```

 ### Interface
-The joint can be opened by double clicking anywhere or by pressing the SPACE bar.
+Open a joint by double-clicking anywhere or by pressing the SPACE bar.
 Edit the joint geometry by pushing and pulling on the faces.
-And change the orientation and position of the wood components by dragging.
-Other settings can be changed in the control panel to the left.
+Change the orientation and position of the wood components by dragging them.
+Other properties can be edited in the control panel to the left.
 Editable properties are summarized in the figure below.

 ![](img/tsugite_edit.png)